As Trump, Harris woo Arab Americans, Michigan mayor readies to up pressure

 But both the vice president and former president are staunch in their support for Israel.

-Hammoud noted that the two candidates have articulated how they would deal with Israeli Prime Minister Benjamin Netanyahu, who has pledged repeatedly to continue the carnage until “total victory”.
+Hammoud noted that the two candidates have not articulated how they would deal with Israeli Prime Minister Benjamin Netanyahu, who has pledged repeatedly to continue the carnage until “total victory”.

 “But the pressure will be turned up from our end.
 And we’ll be leaning on the broader antiwar coalition that has been built – our union labour leaders, who have all stepped forward and called for not only a ceasefire, but also an arms embargo against Israel,” the mayor said.